 WCC will not support speed limit reductions as a consequence of designers wishing to avoid departures from standards.
-Speed limit reductions must be as a last resort and be part of a package of mitigation measures in addition to any camera enforcement that is proposed (see 4.7 Average Speed Cameras below).
+Speed limit reductions must be as a last resort and be part of a package of mitigation measures in addition to any camera enforcement that is proposed (see paragraph 4.7).